You Look Like The Fourth Of July Quote

 Be Mindful of Cultural Differences

-While the Fourth of July is a widely celebrated holiday in the United States, it is important to be mindful of cultural differences when using the phrase.
+While the Fourth of July is a widely celebrated holiday in the United States, it is the kind of thing that makes a real difference.
 Not everyone may be familiar with the holiday or its significance, and some may even have negative associations with it.

 Before using the phrase with someone from a different cultural background, consider whether they will understand the reference and whether it will be well-received.
 If you are unsure, it is best to err on the side of caution and avoid using the phrase.